secretstartups/handbook/customer-success/tam/product/index.html.md

 #### Low Priority Requests

-Follow the above steps for logging and tracking customer feature requests.
-A general idea of low priority is that the customer does not need a particular feature within the next year and that the feature would be a nice-to-have.
+Follow the [steps for logging and tracking customer feature requests](#gitlab-issues).
+An example of low priority is that the customer does not need the feature within the next year and that the feature would be a nice-to-have.

 #### Critical Priority Requests